May 1, 2018

 Under California law, which is applicable in Los Angeles and surrounding areas, a wrongful death suit may be filed by an eligible surviving relative where:

-- A death occurred due to a mistake made by another person, or due to their negligence or inattention
+- The death occurred due to a mistake made by another person, or due to their negligence or inattention

 - The dependent filing the lawsuit has suffered economic and non-economic losses as a result of the death